-As Stewart argues, such an imagining of the past is foremost an account of the present and is fundamentally aesthetic: it seeks to erases the actual past in order to replace it with an imagined past which is then available for consumption.
-What I want to explore is this essay, however, is mid-eighteenth-century accounts not simply of the present, but of the present as so immediate that it is framed as a moment ‘out of time’.
-As my quotation from Walpole suggests, my focus falls both on writing of ruins and writing in ruins (of various kinds).
-What I want to explore is notions of immediacy in relation to the experience and imagining of one's place in larger time schemes, the multiple timeframes in which the individual might set them self, contemporary theorizing of the experience of time, and the ways in which this might be played out by individuals in gardens as they confront ruins, loss, and lost time.
-What interests me here is the repeated shifts between immediacy and a consciousness of duration and narration (which may be an individual lifespan, ‘history’, the progress of civilization, the finite time of the sublunary world or the infinity of God’s creation).
-What I want to suggest is that emotional reactions to ruins—so often framed in terms of immediacy—become a means not only of normalising cultural myths, but of sustaining and retaining one’s position in time.

 The characteristic mode, here, is reverie, that sense of the mind temporarily freeing itself from a consciousness of the temporal world even as it reflects upon that world.
 Perhaps the best-known version of eighteenth-century reverie is that described by Rousseau in his Reveries of the Solitary Walker (written 1776-8, first published in 1782) not least because it influenced later English Romantic writers including Wordsworth.
-And while reverie has a long history (it is, for example, a notable feature in Scudéry’s Clélie), it’s the mid-eighteenth-century English context that I want to explore and indeed to distinguish in some degree from Rousseau’s better-known account.
+And while reverie has a long history (it is, for example, a notable feature in Scudéry’s Clélie), it is the mid-eighteenth-century English context that I want to explore and indeed to distinguish in some degree from Rousseau’s better-known account.
 For Rousseau, at least in the Solitary Walker, reverie is occasioned by movement and is in turn the occasion for an exploration of one’s sense of self.
 In one of the book’s more famous passages, Rousseau describes his experience of lying in a boat, listening to the water, and drifting with the current:

 The ebbing and flowing of these waters, its noise continued, but roaring at intervals, striking without intermission the eye and ear, fed in me the internal movement which thought had extinguished, and caused me to feel my existence with delight, and saved me the trouble of thinking.
 (Walk Five)

 The apparently throw-away gesture of that final clause only points the more directly to Rousseau’s insistence on the free-flowing movements of consciousness, and on the centrality of feeling in the awareness of one’s existence.
-But this emphasis on the felt moment is not without some sense of purpose; rather it becomes the occasion for understanding one’s place in the greater scheme of creation.
+But this emphasis on the felt instant is not without some sense of purpose; rather it becomes the occasion for understanding one’s place in the greater scheme of creation.
 As Rousseau writes in Walk Seven: ‘Nothing personal, nothing which relates to the interest of the body, can truly employ my mind.
 I never meditate so deliciously as when I forget myself.
 I feel ecstasies, inexpressible raptures, in fixing myself, in a manner, among the system of beings, in comprehending myself with all Nature.'